pyk/pyk.sh/tutorials/2022-09-26-create-shareable-prettier-configuration.md

 prettier configuration that you can use on multiple projects without need to copy-paste your configuration file.

-If you use prettier on multiple projects, this post is for you.
-After read this post you will be able to manage prettier configuration for all of your projects in one place to save time, versioning your config file and stay consistent across projects.
+If you use prettier on multiple projects, this tutorial is for you.
+You will be able to manage prettier configuration for all of your projects in one place and versioning your personal or team-shared config file.
+This will save a lot of time for you and your teammates.

-In this post we will review the basic first about prettier and then we will create a shareable or reusable prettier configuration from scratch and distribute it as npm package.
-Feel free to skip the introduction section.
+We will start by reviewing the basic information about prettier first and then we will create a shareable or reusable prettier configuration from scratch and distribute it as npm package.

+If you are familiar with prettier, feel free to go straight to the tutorial section.

 ### Brief overview